MicrosoftDocs/customer-insights/ci-docs/audience-insights/predictions-overview.md

 ## Out-of-box models

 The easiest way to start with predicting data are predefined models, often referred to as out-of-box models.
 They only require certain data and structure to generate insights quickly.
 Currently, the following models are available:
-- [Customer lifetime value](predict-customer-lifetime-value.md): Predicts the potential revenue of a customer throughout the entire interaction with a business.
+- [Customer lifetime value](predict-customer-lifetime-value.md): Predicts the potential revenue of a customer throughout the entire interaction with a business.(Available for B2C environments)
 - [Product recommendation](predict-product-recommendation.md): Suggests sets of predictive product recommendations based on purchase behavior and customers with similar purchase patterns.
+(Available for B2C environments)
 - [Subscription churn](predict-subscription-churn.md): Predicts whether a customer is at risk for no longer using your company’s subscription products or services.
+(Available for B2C environments)
 - [Transactional churn](predict-transactional-churn.md): Predict if a customer will no longer purchase your products or services in a certain time frame.
+(Available for B2B environments)

 ## Azure Machine Learning integration